tireddy2/Hybrid-KEM-with-COSE-JOSE/draft-reddy-cose-jose-pqc-hybrid-hpke.md

 # Construction

 ML-KEM is a one-pass (store-and-forward) cryptographic mechanism for an originator to securely send keying material to a recipient using the recipient's ML-KEM public key.
 Three parameters sets for ML-KEMs are specified by {{FIPS203}}.
-In order of increasing security strength (and decreasing performance), these parameter sets are ML-KEM-512, ML-KEM-768, and ML-KEM-1024. {{?I-D.connolly-cfrg-xwing-kem}} uses a multi-algorithm scheme, where one component algorithm is a post-quantum algorithm and another one is a traditional algorithm.
+In order of increasing security strength (and decreasing performance), these parameter sets are ML-KEM-512, ML-KEM-768, and ML-KEM-1024.
+X-Wing {{?I-D.connolly-cfrg-xwing-kem}} uses a multi-algorithm scheme, where one component algorithm is a post-quantum algorithm and another one is a traditional algorithm.
+X-Wing uses the final version of ML-KEM-768 and X25519.
 The Combiner function defined in Section 5.3 of {{?I-D.connolly-cfrg-xwing-kem}} combines the output of a post-quantum KEM and a traditional KEM to generate a single shared secret.

 # Ciphersuite Registration

 This specification registers a number of PQ/T Hybrid KEMs for use with HPKE.
 A ciphersuite is thereby a combination of several algorithm configurations:

-- KEM algorithm (Traditional Algorithm + PQ KEM, for example, X25519MLKEM768)
+- KEM algorithm (PQ KEM + Traditional Algorithm,  for example, MLKEM768 + X25519 defined as "X-Wing" in {{?I-D.connolly-cfrg-xwing-kem}})
 - KDF algorithm
 - AEAD algorithm